 Kayley Kravitz: I know that you studied film at NYU for a while but did not complete your degree.
 I’m curious to know what drew you to Berklee Online, and eventually what inspired you to pursue a degree in Interdisciplinary Music Studies?

 Allison Scagliotti: NYU is an extraordinary place, but transferring into a film production major after being in the business since I was 11 was a bit like bringing coals to Newcastle; it just wasn’t the right program for me.
 After taking a semester off to film the third season of Warehouse 13, I attended the Monterey Jazz Festival, where Berklee’s info booth turned my world upside down.
 I won a raffle for half off the online blues guitar course and fell in love.
-Since fall of 2011, I’ve completed a Master Certificate in Guitar and Specialist Certificate in Vocal Styles and haven’t looked back.
+Since fall of 2011, I’ve completed a certificate in guitar and a certificate in vocal styles and haven’t looked back.
 The Interdisciplinary Music Studies degree is the program I’ve been searching for in vain for years.
 Combining the business and technology of music with theory and performance makes me feel I’ll truly be receiving the most well-rounded and applicable music education I could ever ask for.

-KK: Your character on Warehouse 13, Claudia, was a musician—was that something that you brought to the character based on your personal experiences, or was it something that the writers wanted Claudia to be and you just happened to have a musical background?
+Your character on Warehouse 13, Claudia, was a musician—was that something that you brought to the character based on your personal experiences, or was it something that the writers wanted Claudia to be and you just happened to have a musical background?